Saturday, August 24, 2019

 Fire and smoke damage is a very particular problem and requires more work than simply washing down surfaces.
 Smoke gets deeply into hard surfaces such as walls and floors and if it's not treated quickly, will linger for many years no matter how often you clean them.

 Soot can coat surfaces and belongings and must be carefully cleaned using the correct specialist equipment.
 Soot covered fabric such as lounge chairs, bedroom furnishings and clothes can all be restored if treated properly.
-But equally, taking the wrong approach can result in permanently damage being done.
+But equally, taking the wrong approach can result in permanent damage being done.

 Finally, structural damage must be assessed to determine how much repair work will be required and whether it is safe to stay in the house until repairs can be made.